JessAhdj/JessAhdj/README.md

 # Content

-On my profil, you'll find multiple repos of my work as Computal Neurosciences trainee and my Data Science Portfolio containing the differents data projets I did to sharpen my data skills.
+On my profil, you'll find multiple repos of my work as Computal Neurosciences trainee and my Data Science Portfolio showcasing my skills and expertise in the field through differents data projets I did to sharpen my data skills.

 # About me